PLUG

 Plug Power Surges 10% on Its Best Month Since Sept

-Plug Power shares ripped 10.3% higher in a single session, capping what multiple outlets report as the stock's best month since September.
-The catalyst: the company's largest electrolyzer contract in its history, disclosed in a February 26 material agreement filing.
-The stock now trades at $3.22, which is the kind of price that makes retail traders feel like they're getting a deal and makes analysts reach for the aspirin.
-The consensus price target sits at $2.83, roughly 12% below where the stock closed.
+Plug Power shares jumped 10.3% in a single session, capping what multiple outlets report as the stock's best month since September.
+The catalyst: the company's largest electrolyzer contract ever, disclosed in a February 26 material agreement filing.
+The stock now trades at $3.22 — the kind of price that makes retail traders feel like they're getting a deal and makes analysts reach for the aspirin.
+The consensus price target sits at $2.83, roughly 12% below Friday's close.

 Plug Power Inc. (PLUG) — stock analysis